 It's a certain truth: no one ever thinks about you as much as you think they do.
 And if you don't believe this truth to be self-evident, you can at least write about how no one ever thinks of you, and in the process change it so they do.
 And if not, at least you have your animus/anima, your inner voice whose dictation your fingers take while your ego sits to the side in rapt adoration.
 And like so many before me in the swamps of the East Side and Brooklyn, I've submissively followed my vampire anima like a doting Renfield, scooping up any fly turns of phrase or spider ideas she cares to drop behind her, protected from direct harm (her rabid fangs) only by some half-remembered Hegel quote kept around my neck.
-Lonely in the throng of my fellow lonesome vampire secretaries, aging and dying as far back as those modernist vagabonds being ejected from the White Horse Tavern and dying on the gum-slicked cobblestones, all of us are always old, decayed, drug from one Annexia to the next while our vampire muses stay young and lush and flush in their coffin pages and occasionally celluloid.
+Lonely in the throng of my fellow lonesome vampire secretaries, all of us aging and dying as we're drug from one Annexia to the next while our vampire muses stay young and lush and flush in their coffin pages and occasionally celluloid.

 Artistic communities are druggy communities or they're hack communities (craftsmen not visionaries) - this is inevitable.
 The East Village now can only be afforded by rich NYU students, old bastards with rent controlled apartments, and/or German or Japanese ex-pats.
 The Allies are chased across to Brooklyn, scrounging in the cracks between the "hood" and the rich hipster zones for a cheap rent that doesn't involve getting jumped when coming home in the dead of night, drunk as a lord, which is too frequent to dismiss.

 But back in the 80s-90s, when you could live in downtown NYC for only $500 a month (with a roommate), there was a rash of female druggie vampire artists onscreen, serving well as metaphors for the city itself, and AIDs and drug addiction, and art's constant struggle for balance between inspiration and addiction.
-The thriving anonymity and the mad dash of youth through the gates of decadent pleasure lent itself to the vampire who relished that the city never slept.
+The thriving anonymity, and the mad dash of youth through the gates of decadent pleasure, it being the city never slept - all making it ideal vamp habitat.
 Now we live in squalor in Park Slope and make double what we used to but can't afford to go to a bar and buy $15 drinks, so everyone's in bed by midnight; we can barely afford a gallon of Coke Zero, 2 packs of cigarettes, fifth of bourbon, and gram of weed a day habit.
+No vamp can find us.

 1995- Dir Abel Ferrara